Hearing

 hazards

-When should you wear ear protection?
+When should workers wear ear protection?

-Once a noise hazard has been identified and risk assessed, it’s important that the hierarchy of controls is followed before using PPE.
-First try to reduce the noise, choose quieter equipment, use silencers, find ways to reduce the noise itself, or adapt the workplace to move the noise away.
+First, try to reduce the noise, choose quieter equipment, use silencers, find ways to reduce the noise itself, or adapt the workplace to move the noise away.

-If the noise cannot be reduced or eliminated, then PPE will need to be worn.
-Legislation dictates that if the sound levels reach 80 decibels, hearing protection is recommended, but not mandatory.
+Legislation dictates that if sound levels reach 80 decibels, hearing protection is recommended but not mandatory.
 When sound levels exceed 85 decibels, hearing protection must be made available and worn.

 How loud is too loud?